microsoft/azurelinux/toolkit/docs/building/building.md

 Most development work can be done based on the stable tags, but sometimes you need to work on the bleeding edge.
 There are a few options here:

-1) Just rebuild your toolchain every time (set `QUICKREBUILD_TOOLCHAIN=y`).
+1) Just rebuild your toolchain every time (set `QUICK_REBUILD_TOOLCHAIN=y`).
 The build tools will attempt to avoid rebuilding the toolchain when possible.
 1) Build the toolchain once (see #1), then save a copy of the toolchain you built, and reference it via `TOOLCHAIN_ARCHIVE=my_toolchain.tar.gz`)
 1) A hybrid approach: use a stable toolchain via `git checkout 2.0-stable -- ./toolkit/resources/manifests/package/*` on top of a development branch.
 This will use the latest published toolchain.
 However, **THIS MAY NOT ALWAYS WORK**.
 There exist dependency cycles in the packages which are broken by using pre-built toolchain packages.
 By rolling back the manifests, these cycle-breaking packages may no longer be available.